-6.3 Students are registered for a course leading to an award and are required to present themselves for assessment (including re-assessment) at the appropriate time.

-- 6.4 The assessment of students in terms of their eligibility for an Anglia Ruskin award is based on their achievement in the assessment of prescribed modules within the course for which they are registered. - 6.5 Students undertaking a Major Project module (see Regulations 3.16 and 3.17 above) which includes elements of assessment based on research involving the collection of primary empirical data are required to comply with Anglia Ruskin's ethical approval requirements30.
-Students complete and submit, via their Supervisor, the Stage 1 Research Ethics Application Form or Stage 1 Research Ethics Application Form (Animals and Habitats) to a Departmental Research Ethics Panel or Faculty Research Ethics Panel as a minimum requirement.
-If students' research proposals fall under the yellow, red or purple category they are required to wait for ethical approval before starting their research.
-Students are required to submit evidence of passing the VLE-based ethics training course with their application31.
+- 6.3 Students are registered for a course leading to an award and are required to present themselves for assessment (including re-assessment) at the appropriate time. - 6.4 The assessment of students in terms of their eligibility for an Anglia Ruskin award is based on their achievement in the assessment of prescribed modules within the course for which they are registered. - 6.5 Students undertaking a Major Project module (see Regulations 3.16 and 3.17 above) which includes elements of assessment based on research are required to comply with Anglia Ruskin's ethical approval requirements unless an exemption has been obtained.
+Students complete and submit, via their Supervisor, the Stage 1 Research Ethics Application Form to the relevant School Research Ethics Panel (SREP) or Faculty Research Ethics Panel (FREP) as a minimum requirement.
+If students' research proposals fall under the green category, the form is submitted to the SREP for information only.
+If the research falls under the yellow, red or purple category, students are required to wait for ethical approval before starting their research.
+In the case of research falling under the purple category, this will require ethical or governance approval from an external body, but may also need approval by the FREP.

-Individual Module Leaders can seek approval from the relevant Head of Department and Chair of the Faculty Research Ethics Panel to exempt a Major Project module from the ethical approval processes on the basis that the module's intended learning outcomes are such that all research to be undertaken by students enrolled for the module would fall into the green (low risk) category
+&lt;sup>33 Individual Module Leaders can seek approval from the relevant Head of School and Chair of the Faculty Research Ethics Panel to exempt a Major Project module from the ethical approval processes on the basis that the module's intended learning outcomes are such that all research to be undertaken by students enrolled for the module would fall into the green (low risk) category